marcodeangelis/stochastic-area-metric/README.md

 # Area metric code library
 This repo gathers code for computing the stochastic area metric.
 In Python and Matlab.

-For more about the *stochastic area distance* the reader is referred to the following references:
+For more about the *stochastic area distance* or *Wasserstein distance* the reader is referred to the following references:

 [1] https://en.wikipedia.org/wiki/Wasserstein_metric

 [2] Ramdas, Garcia, Cuturi “On Wasserstein Two Sample Testing and Related Families of Nonparametric Tests” (2015). arXiv:1509.02237. https://arxiv.org/pdf/1509.02237.pdf

+*Disclaimer:* This code library has been developed for research, testing, and educational reasons.
+It is by no means optimized to deal with large datasets.
+With large datasets we reccommed the use of the `scipy` package.
+An optimized version of this library is currently under development.

 ## Get started